 Rapaport Price List

-The Rapaport Price List, or “Rap List” is used by diamond dealers and buyers as a guideline when evaluating diamond prices, and released weekly.
+The Rapaport Price List, or “Rap List” is used as part of the diamond price calculator for diamond dealers and buyers as a guideline when evaluating diamond prices and released weekly.
 The prices are listed in hundreds, but remember that this isn’t the final say in price.
 This list is only for mined diamonds.

 Ways To Save on a Diamond